dreamboyx1/container-query-polyfill-example/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is meant as a minimal project to show that tailwindcss and [container-query-polyfill](https://cdn.jsdelivr.net/npm/container-query-polyfill@1/dist/container-query-polyfill.modern.js) are not playing well together.
+This project is meant as a minimal project to show that react, tailwindcss and [container-query-polyfill](https://cdn.jsdelivr.net/npm/container-query-polyfill@1/dist/container-query-polyfill.modern.js) are not playing well together.

 The example is a simle line of text that should underling at 640px and wider.